-Egyptians are gearing up for rival mass rallies Friday as supporters and opponents of ousted president Mohamed Morsi take to the streets.
+Egyptians are gearing up for rival mass rallies on Friday by those who support the army's ouster of Islamist president Mohamed Morsi and those who demand he be reinstated.

 More than 100 people have been killed since the military toppled President Morsi, including attacks by militants in the northern Sinai.
 Pro- and anti-Morsi factions blame each other for starting the violence.
 Mr. Morsi has not been seen since he was placed under house arrest July 3.

-Egypt's military named the interim government and has promised to hold elections and restore democracy.
+The Egyptian military named the interim government and promises to hold elections and restore democracy.